o19s/elastic-graph-recommender/README.md

 ## By rubbing two sticks together to start a fire

-- However you like to deploy stuff, there's a script [bootstrap.sh](bootstrap.sh) that lists the steps taken to provision an Ubunutu box with Elastic Graph.
-NOTE this script is meant for development purposes, it does several non-secure things like opens up Elasticsearch to the world and with very liberal CORS permissions.
+- However you like to deploy stuff, there's a script [bootstrap.sh](bootstrap.sh) that lists the steps taken to provision an Ubuntu box with Elastic Graph.
+NOTE this script is meant for development purposes, it does several non-secure things like opens up Elasticsearch to the world and has very liberal CORS permissions.

 ## By using a blow torch

 Start the docker images via:

 ```
-docker login docker-registry.dev.o19s.com
+docker login docker-registry.dev.o19s.com   # ask Eric for credentials

 docker run -d -p 9200:9200 -p 9300:9300 --name egr-elasticsearch docker-registry.dev.o19s.com/elastic-graph-recommender/egr-elasticsearch:latest
 docker run -d -p 8000:8000 --name egr-app -e ELASTICSEARCH_GRAPH_RECOMMENDER_URL=localhost:9200 docker-registry.dev.o19s.com/elastic-graph-recommender/egr-app:latest
 ```

+If you are deploying in the cloud, remember that the `ELASTICSEARCH_GRAPH_RECOMMENDER_URL` is pointing to the public URL for the Elasticsearch node, so update accordingly!

 Load the demo data via: